 President & CEO - As President & CEO, Mr. Bohn is responsible for managing the affairs of the Company.
-During fiscal 2022, his functional objectives included, among other things, (1) improving strategy management by (i) building stakeholder understanding around the organization's shared purpose and strategic direction, (ii) communicating strategy throughout the organization and linking it to departmental and individual objectives and (iii) integrating business and financial plans towards achievement of long-term strategic objectives; (2) building the foundation to enhance Company culture; and (3) improving leadership management practices.
+During fiscal 2023, his functional objectives included (1) improving strategy management by (i) building stakeholder understanding around the organization's shared purpose and strategic direction, (ii) communicating strategy throughout the organization and linking it to departmental and individual objectives and (iii) integrating business and financial plans towards achievement of long-term strategic objectives; (2) improving human resource levels to support the Company's core mandate and its strategic transformation; (3) improving delivery of service, with particular focus on Canada's four major airports; and (4) enhancing the relationship with employees to create the right conditions to renew the employee value proposition aligned with strategy and financial sustainability.

 Vice President & CFO - As CFO, Ms. Mathieu has responsibility for management of the financial risks of the Company and for the oversight of its pension plans.
 Areas of responsibility include financial strategy and operations, forecasting, planning and analysis, cash collections and payments, financial reporting, internal controls, treasury and relations with investors, credit rating agencies and lenders.
-Ms. Mathieu was appointed CFO effective January 13, 2022, following the retirement of Mr. Struthers from the Company.
-During the period in fiscal 2022 in which Ms. Mathieu was CFO, her functional objectives included, among other things, ensuring that the Company had sufficient funds to support its operating and capital requirements, implementing financial planning process improvements, monitoring and assessing the Company's performance and spending against its operating and capital budgets, and recommending a medium-term debt and rate strategy in support of the Company's continued prudent management of its financial risks and balanced approach to rate setting.
+In fiscal 2023, her functional objectives included, among other things, implementing financial planning process improvements, monitoring and assessing the Company's performance and spending against its operating and capital budgets, and recommending a medium-term debt and rate strategy in support of the Company's continued prudent management of its financial risks and balanced approach to rate setting.